knightsj/awesome-algorithm-question-solution/README.md

-# 1. Math Function Implementation
+# 1. Math or Algorithm Implementation